Beyond the Numbers: A Modern Guide to Detecting and Preventing Financial Fraud

 4. Regular Security Audits and Assessments:

-Conducting regular security audits and assessments is a proactive approach to identifying vulnerabilities and weaknesses in the organization's systems and processes.
+Conducting regular security audits and assessments is a proactive approach to identifying vulnerabilities and weaknesses in the organisation's systems and processes.
 This involves evaluating the effectiveness of existing security measures, conducting penetration testing, and staying abreast of the latest security threats.
 By regularly assessing the security landscape, businesses can adapt their fraud prevention strategies to address emerging risks.

 5. Vendor and Third-Party Risk Management: